Dumboiroy/tp/docs/DeveloperGuide.md

 [Back to table of contents](#table-of-contents)

 ### Editing a client
-1. Edit client information in HeartLink with no name collision.
+1. Editing client information in HeartLink with no name collision.
     1. Prerequisites: The client list contains the target client, named `TARGET_NAME`.
     2. Test cases: `edit TARGET_NAME n/NEW_NAME` <br/>
        Expected: The client name changes from `TARGET_NAME` to `NEW_NAME`.